Tarik-Shuta/Text-Adventure-Game-C-/README.md

 Sarajevo Shadows is an interactive text adventure game built in C#.
 Players navigate through various locations in Sarajevo, making crucial decisions that affect the outcome of their mission to protect the city from troublemakers.
 Features

-    Multiple storyline paths based on player choices Different game outcomes depending on decisions
+Multiple storyline paths based on player choices
+    Different game outcomes depending on decisions
     Key locations in Sarajevo including:
-        Market Square
+    *Market Square
-        Latin Bridge
+    *Latin Bridge
-        Old Town Tavern
+    *Old Town Tavern
-        City Hall
+    *City Hall
     Strategic elements including weapon acquisition and ally recruitment

-Installation
+## Installation

-    Clone the repository or download the game files Open the project in your preferred IDE (such as Visual Studio) or directly run it from the command line.
+Clone the repository or download the game files
+Open the project in your preferred IDE (such as Visual Studio) or directly run it from the command line.
 Compile and run the program to start playing.

-How to Play
+## How to Play

 Start the game by running:

-Program.cs in the Text_Adventure_Game folder
+    Text_Adventure_Game\Program.cs

 Follow the on-screen prompts and enter your choices (1 or 2) when presented with options Make strategic decisions throughout your journey:
     Choose whether to acquire weapons
     Decide between stealth or direct confrontation
     Choose to work alone or find allies

-Game Mechanics
+## Game Mechanics

  Weapons: Finding and acquiring weapons can help you in confrontations
  Allies: Making friends can provide crucial support in difficult situations
  Choices: Each decision affects your chances of survival and success Multiple Endings: Different combinations of choices lead to different outcomes

-Tips for Success
+## Tips for Success

 Consider carefully whether to help others - it might benefit you later Don't rush into confrontations without proper preparation Remember that having allies can be crucial in the final showdown Balance between stealth and direct action based on your resources

-Contributing
+# Contributing

 Feel free to fork this project and submit pull requests with improvements or bug fixes.
 License